Fresh Corn Dip

 This was added to your Recipe Box.

-What a novel dip to serve when you're expecting company.
-Our Fresh Corn Dip that we suggest serving in an edible bread bowl is a super change of pace from traditional dip recipes.
+What a novel dip to serve when you're expecting company!
+Our creamy, Fresh Corn Dip is made with super sweet corn and lots of flavorful add-ins, so you know it's going to be addictive.
+Serve it in an edible bread bowl for a super change-of-pace from traditional dip recipes.

 - 4 ears fresh corn on the cob, cooked (see Note)

 - 3 cups shredded sharp cheddar cheese

 - 1 (4-ounce) can diced green chilies, drained

 - 1/4 cup diced roasted red pepper

 - 1 cup sour cream

 - 1 tablespoon chili powder

 - 1 teaspoon crushed red pepper